Skip to the main content

 Sound engineers are not considered professional engineers and do not engage in the practice of engineering as defined in the Engineering and Geoscience Professions Act [pdf].

-• discuss sound requirements with the production director, sound designer, artists or their representatives
+• Discuss sound requirements with the production director, sound designer, artists, or their representatives

-• conduct system tests before performances to ensure all sound equipment is placed and working properly
+• Conduct system tests before performances to ensure all sound equipment is placed and working properly

-• may be responsible for the house sound system, the performer's monitor system or recording the performance.
+In addition, sound engineers maintain sound equipment.
+They may be responsible for the house sound system or the performers’ monitor system.

 Working Conditions

-Updated Jan 31, 2017
+Updated Mar 31, 2024

 • Strength Required Lift over 20 kg

-Sound engineers work in theatres and other performance venues, often in semi-darkness at a control desk near the back.
-They occasionally may work at heights.
 Those who travel with a show sometimes work outdoors in all weather conditions.
-Some lifting is required to move and place sound equipment, which can weigh 20 kg or more.
+Some lifting is required to move and place sound equipment.
+This equipment can weigh 20 kilograms or more.

 Interests & Abilities